larriant/thepheonixproject/groups.md

 4. “When it’s over, it’s over” acknowledges that you never know just how long it’ll take to deal with a given issue, and reminds us that getting the work done is more important than sticking to an arbitrary schedule.

-The one law is The Law of Two Feet, or in some cases, The Law of Personal Mobility.
+The one law is **The Law of Two Feet**, or in some cases, The Law of Personal Mobility.
 It says simply that you, and only you, know where you can learn and contribute the most to the work that must take place today.
 It demands that you use your two feet to go where you need to go and do what you need to do.

 The facilitator invites anyone who’s ready to come to the centre of the circle, grab a market and a sheet of paper and write down their burning question, passionate issue, or great idea.